This guide provides recommendations for high-quality open access resources, freely accessible to anyone.

 Open Access collections and repositories are growing worldwide and provide free online access to many scholarly works and outputs such as e-books and e-chapters, journal articles, conference papers and research data.

 Read OA directories and resources for information about finding open access works in institutional research repositories, subject and discipline repositories

-Licensing restrictions mean that most of the Library's subscription content is available for current students and staff at Bond University.
+Licensing restrictions mean that most of the Library's subscription content is available for currently enrolled students and staff at Bond University.

-The resources identified in this guide can be accessed and used by Bond alumni.
+The resources identified in this guide can be accessed by Bond alumni and microcredential learners.

 Alumni are welcome to borrow from the John & Alison Kearney Main and Law Libraries at no charge.

 To create an Alumni account with the library, please bring proof of your graduation to the Library Service Desk.
 Details are available on the Alumni & visitors page, including borrowing, renewals and overdue loans.

-Open Educational Resources come in many forms and from many sources.
+Open Educational Resources (OERs) come in many forms and from many sources.
 The adjacent tabs contain information and links to databases, books, journals, articles and media that can be used for personal research and educational purposes.

 OER includes text (either print or digital); audio, video, or multimedia, or various combinations of these, provided that they are openly licensed and free.
 They can support a single learning point, a lesson, a series of lessons, a whole course, or even an entire program of study.